 - Injury to anatomic structures near the surgical site is possible. - Infection can occur, requiring antibiotics and further treatment. - Bleeding could occur and may require a return to the operating room and/or blood transfusion(s).
 Bleeding is more common if you have been taking blood thinning drugs such as warfarin (Coumadin), clopidogrel (Plavix), dipyridamole (Persantine), rivaroxaban (Xarelto), aspirin or aspirin-like drugs, including ibuprofen (Advil, Motrin), naproxen (Aleve), and others, or if your blood does not clot normally.
 Bleeding is more common with high blood pressure. - Small areas of the lung can collapse, a condition known as atelectasis, increasing the risk of chest infection.
 This may need antibiotics and physiotherapy. - Risk of wound infection, chest infection, heart and lung complications, and thrombosis (blood clots) is increased in individuals who smoke, have diabetes, or who have poor nutritional status. - A heart attack (myocardial infarction) could occur due to the strain on the heart. - A stroke (cerebrovascular accident) could occur. - Blood clot in a vein (venous thrombosis) causing pain and swelling could occur.
-In rare cases part of the clot may break off and go to the lungs (pulmonary embolism). - Control of the airway may be lost, potentially leading to brain injury or death. - Damage to teeth or dental restoration is possible. - Urinary retention after surgery may occur. - Death as a result of this procedure is possible.
+In rare cases part of the clot may break off and go to the lungs (pulmonary embolism). - Damage to teeth or dental restoration is possible. - Urinary retention after surgery may occur. - Death as a result of this procedure is possible.